robin-raymond/zax.io/compiler-directives.md

 * `compile` - the code block will evaluate to constant data of compatible type to the context required and expects compile type constants to be passed into the function
 * `runtime` (default) - the code block will execute if the values passed in are compile time constants, or will evaluate to runtime code if the values passed in are not compile time compatible.

+If `generate` is compiled with the `[[inline=always]]`, the output generated code will emit tokens directly into the scope where the executed function is called.

 ````zax
 random final : ()() = {